Help us improve your experience.

 You can click the Search Entries button under each metric to open a shell view in a new window where you can search for entries after specifying filters.
 You also have the option to refresh and clear the entries displayed.
 Clicking Refresh on the upper right of the window provides a continuous display of the entry every three seconds for a total of 30 seconds.
 To stop the refresh before the 30-second timer is complete, close the window or click another table.
 Clicking the Clear Entry button, which is available only for MAC and ARP table, clears the respective entry from the table.
 You also have the option to clear the buffer on the screen by clicking Clear Screen at the lower left of the window.

-• Switch Charts—A set of charts providing insights into the key metrics such as CPU and memory utilization, power draw, and port errors.
+• Switch Charts—A set of charts providing insights into key metrics.

 • Switch Ports—A detailed port list.
 You can see all the ports along with information about the connected endpoints.